hypervel/hypervel.org/docs/docs/authorization.md

 ### Via the User Model

-The `App\Models\User` model that is included with your Laravel Hyperf application includes two helpful methods for authorizing actions: `can` and `cannot`.
+The `App\Models\User` model that is included with your Hypervel application includes two helpful methods for authorizing actions: `can` and `cannot`.
 The `can` and `cannot` methods receive the name of the action you wish to authorize and the relevant model.
 For example, let's determine if a user is authorized to update a given `App\Models\Post` model.
 Typically, this will be done within a controller method:

 ```php
 <?php